 Section 7.
 Policy Committee: Election

-Those obtaining the largest majorities shall be declared elected to the vacant position, unless more candidates receive a majority vote than there are positions to be filled.
-In that case an additional election will be held in which the Senate will choose from only those candidates who received a majority vote, and those receiving the highest number of votes will be declared elected to the open positions.
-The longer terms shall be filled by the candidates elected first and receiving the higher number of votes.
+Those obtaining a majority of ballots cast on the first tally shall be declared elected to the vacant position(s), unless more candidates receive a majority vote than there are positions to be filled.
+In that case, a second tally will be held in which the Senate will choose only from among those candidates who received a majority vote; those receiving the highest number of votes in the second tally will be declared elected to the open positions.

 If a member of the Policy Committee is to be absent for one academic term or longer, the Senate shall elect a temporary member to serve during such absence.

 The Policy Committee shall be responsible to the Senate, and if at any time it loses the confidence of the Senate it may be voted out of office according to the following procedures: a petition, signed by at least ten members of the Academic Senate, stating the reasons for requesting a recall, shall be filed with the Policy Committee in time to be included on the announced agenda of a meeting of the Academic Senate.
 Copies of the petition shall be distributed to the Senate membership with the agenda materials.
 When the recall motion is introduced, it shall be debated and then laid over until the next regular meeting at which time the vote shall be taken.
 A majority of the Senate membership shall be necessary to recall the Policy Committee.
 The Senate shall then elect a new committee to serve until the next regular election.

 The Chair of the Academic Senate shall serve as Chair of the Policy Committee.

 The Policy Committee shall have the following duties and responsibilities: